 Lee Jeans created the first patent for a bib overall that could be mass-produced, but they didn’t make their patent until 1921.
 It’s important to note that Lee Jeans didn’t invent the bib overall, but they were the first to create a patent for that style.
 Companies like Carhartt were producing bib overalls much earlier than 1921, so by then, this style was already well-known to the public.

 Like any fashion accessory, the popularity of overalls as a trend has had its ups and downs over the years.
 During the 1960s, many hippies wore them because they were relatively inexpensive, durable, and helped cultivate a countercultural image.

 Overalls experienced a significant boost in popularity during the 1990s when rappers and actors started wearing them on television.
 During this decade, the way you wore your overalls was with one strap fastened and the other strap hanging.

 As overalls continued to evolve, they inspired fashion designers to create other types of garments such as coveralls and shorteralls.
 Over the last few years, there has even been a resurgence of 1930s-inspired overalls.

 In short, from formal to work clothing, the history of overalls is a story of ingenuity, progress, and culture.
 There is much more to their history than meets the eye, and overalls serve as a fashionable reminder of the entrepreneurial spirit that is ingrained in America’s national character.

 After reading about the history of overalls, why not purchase a pair for yourself right now?
+The fire-resistant overalls will keep you comfortable and safe at your industrial workplace.
 Not only will you have the perfect outfit for working hard, but you can also use it for style points on a day-to-day basis.